Cnd-North/ece350-lab-manual/_lab3/introduction.md

 As you work, consider the following questions:

 - What are the differences between an analog transmitter and a software-defined transmitter?
-- What are the differences between an analog receiver and a software-defined transmitter?
+- What are the differences between an analog receiver and a software-defined reciever?

 ---